mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 The silence grew but my hand ignored it.
 Setre said, "That's enough.
 They'll find us here if you keep that up."

 "So let them!
-We're ready to fight!"
+We can fight!"
+I responded.

 "You have much to learn, Linyu.
 Now, stop this nonsense and come sit with the others."